 How we can help with dental malpractice expert evidence and reports

-At Expert Court Reports, we have five highly qualified, experienced dentists on our panel.
+At Expert Court Reports, we have highly qualified, experienced dentists on our panel.
 This means we can offer clients with expert evidence and reports covering the full range of dental malpractice claims including implants, cosmetic surgery, periodontal disease treatment, minor oral surgery, cosmetic orthodontics (straightening), and facial aesthetics.

 Aside from the quality of our reports and the depth of knowledge we have on all matters involving dental malpractice, we are also highly recommended because of the speed we can put reports together whilst maintaining meticulous attention to detail.
 Furthermore, our experts are committed to using plain language to endure everyone involved in the claim or GDC hearing understands any technical and medical terms being used.